pdanio/academic-kickstart/content/post/2019_srf/index.md

 ---
-title: 'Clinical Benefit of Cancer Drugs and Pricing'
+title: 'Expensive Cancer Treatments and Association with Clinical Benefit'
 subtitle: 'Coverage on SRF'
 summary: Coverage on SRF
 authors: